 "Well, it's the only job that pays off well," she reiterated.
 "I would only wait tables.
-I wouldn't go for someone's nuts, if you know what I mean.
+I won't do other than that if you know what I mean.
 And that's how it's going to work with me."

-He scrutinized her in silence for a moment, and then he pushed himself off the couch, roamed over to his room.
-"If that could help get him the hell off our heads, I can't argue with you more."
+He scrutinized her in silence for a moment, and then he pushed himself off the couch and tottered his way to his room.
+"If that could help get the landlord the hell off our heads, I can't argue with you more."

 "Thanks," she said.
 "Shouldn't you be at work?"